 Top Sirloin Teriyaki Steak Rolls Recipe

-Any store bought teriyaki will work, but I usually like to use Aloha Teriyaki Sauce Hawaiian Style that I get at an Asian market here in Minot.
-I use 1 cup of the Aloha teriyaki, 2 Tbsp of Hoisin, 2 Tbsp pineapple juice, and a tsp of fresh grated ginger along with a pinch of salt and pepper for the marinade.
+Any store bought teriyaki will work, but I usually like to use Aloha Teriyaki Sauce Hawaiian Style that I get at an Asian market here in Minot, ND.
+I use 1 cup of the Aloha teriyaki, 2 tablespoon of Hoisin, 2 tablespoon pineapple juice, and a teaspoon of fresh grated ginger along with a pinch of salt and pepper for the marinade.

 Take your thin cut steak and cut it into strips that are about an inch and a half wide, and 5-6 inches long.
 If your steak is still too thick (more than a quarter inch) use a meat mallet to make it thinner before cutting into strips.
 Place an assortment of your precooked vegetables in the center of each strip and roll up the steak around them.
 Hold the steak roll in place for cooking by using two toothpicks inserted through each roll (making an X through the middle).